Myriam Chalek: Early life and education

 Chalek was born in France and raised in Paris, in the suburbs of Seine-Saint-Denis.
 After secondary school, she enrolled at Paris V Descartes Law School, where she participated in a student exchange program with the University of Laval.
 She then returned to France and graduated with a master's degree in international business law from the University of Paris.

 Career

-After graduating with her Masters of Law, she went on to work with a variety of organizations in which she experienced the hierarchy that is common within the workplace.
-Having an entrepreneurial spirit, she knew that her next job must be her own.
+After graduating with her Masters of Law, Chalek worked for a number of organizations before ultimately deciding to become an entrepreneur.